SimonBlanke/Gradient-Free-Optimizers/README.md

 <details>
 <summary><b>v1.3.0</b> </summary>

-  - [ ] add API, testing and doc to (better) use GFO as backend-optimization package
+  - [ ] add support for constrained optimization

 </details>

 <details>
 <summary><b>v1.4.0</b> </summary>

+  - [ ] add API, testing and doc to (better) use GFO as backend-optimization package
+  - [ ] add Grid search paraneter that changes direction of search
+  - [ ] add Random search parameter that enables to avoid replacement of the sampling
-  - [ ] add support for constrained optimization
+  - [ ] add SMBO parameter that enables to avoid replacement of the sampling

 </details>